CodingGarden/faqs/README.md

 On July 20th 2020, I got accepted into the Twitch Partner program.

-In total between February 2018 and November 14th 2022, I have done **528** live streams.
+In total between February 2018 and February 16th 2024, I have done **668** live streams.

+Twitch updated their Partner agreement in August 2023, so I have since resumed cross streaming to both platforms.

 ## How did you start live streaming?